zkeram/polars-bio/docs/quickstart.md

 📦 Built wheel for abi3 Python ≥ 3.8 to /Users/mwiewior/research/git/polars-bio/target/wheels/polars_bio-0.2.11-cp38-abi3-macosx_11_0_arm64.whl

 ```
-!!! note
+!!! tip
-    Rust compiler and Cargo are required to build the package from source. [rustup](https://rustup.rs/) is the recommended way to install Rust.
+    Python>=3.9, Rust compiler and Cargo are required to build the package from source. [rustup](https://rustup.rs/) is the recommended way to install Rust.